percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

    --transition-key=MySecetKey --generate-new-master-key \
    --keyring-vault-config=/etc/vault.cnf

-|xtrabackup| will generate a new master key, store it in the target keyring
-vault server and re-encrypt the tablespace keys using this key.
+*Percona XtraBackup* will generate a new master key, store it in the target keyring vault server and re-encrypt the tablespace keys using this key.

 .. rubric:: Making the Backup with a Stored Transition Key

 Finally, there is an option to store a transition key in the keyring.
-In this case,
-|xtrabackup| will need to access the same keyring file or vault server during
-prepare and copy-back but does not depend on whether the server keys have been purged.
+In this case, *Percona XtraBackup* will need to access the same keyring file or vault server during prepare and copy-back but does not depend on whether the server keys have been purged.

-In this scenario, the three stages of the backup process look as follows.
+In this scenario, the three stages of the backup process look as follows:

 .. doc-attribute warning is version specific; problem may be solved in a later release (review